aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/document-conversion-and-processing/xmp-data-handling-in-images/_index.md

     xmpData.addPackage(photoshopPackage);
 ```

-## Step 7: Add Dublin Core Package
+### Step 7: Add Dublin Core Package

-For more general information, like author, title, and additional values, create a DublinCore package and set its attributes.
-Add this package to the XMP metadata as well.
+Add more general metadata such as author, title, and custom values using a `DublinCorePackage`.

 ```java
     DublinCorePackage dublinCorePackage = new DublinCorePackage();